-The Beginnings of the Banking with the Poor Network: FDC's First Initiative
+The beginnings of Banking with the Poor: FDC’s first initiative

 The poor in developing countries, especially those without adequate access to productive land or paid employment, support themselves with a myriad of “self-employed” activities in trade, services, crafts and petty manufactures, as well as in agriculture.
 But they lack access to the financial services needed to support and grow their individual enterprise activities.
 This lack of access to financial products and services is a crucial obstacle to self-help by the poor.

 In 1990, FDC’s Board of Governors initiated FDC’s first program, Banking with the Poor (BWTP), for the purpose of exploring, demonstrating and publicising the scope for increased access to financial services for the poor on a sound commercial basis.
 This unique regional project was formally initiated at an Asian regional meeting in May of 1991 in Manila.

 Through the BWTP project, FDC enlisted leading banks, microfinance institutions and non-government organisations (NGOs) from eight Asian countries, namely Bangladesh, India, Indonesia, Malaysia, Nepal, Pakistan and Sri Lanka, as participants in the project.

 BWTP represents the first time such a significant international dialogue between banks and NGOs had ever occurred.

 The BWTP project was intended to demonstrate the efficacy of linkages between commercial banks on the one hand, and NGOs providing services to the poor on the other, as a means for extending financial services to the poor on a sustainable basis.
 Since then, the BWTP Network has continued to grow and has become Asia’s largest regional network of financial inclusion stakeholders.